 You can be injured if you use faulty lifting equipment.
 Make sure that lifting equipment is in good condition.
 Make sure that the lifting equipment complies with all local regulations and is suitable for the job.
 Make sure that the lifting equipment is strong enough for the job and that you know how to use it.

 Do not use this product or any of its parts for lifting.
-See "Lifting instructions" on page 11.
 Contact your carrier dealer to find out how to lift with your carrier.

 SPARE PARTS